adamnayak/USA_return_periods/README.md

 # USA_return_periods
 This GitHub repository contains all code and associated data for our national precipitation return period analysis.
-This repository is currently under maintenance and will be updated shortly to reflect all cleaned and up-to-date files.
+This repository is currently under maintenance and code is being refined to enhance user accessibility.
+The code base and data will be updated shortly to reflect all cleaned and up-to-date files.
+For inquiries about access or code use, please reach out directly to an3232@columbia.edu to get the most up-to-date files.
+Thank you!